BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

         <details>
         <summary>**What is DMA?**</summary>
         <br>
         Direct Memory Access bypasses the need for the data to be handled through the CPU.
 This means that the data the ADC generates is sent directly to memory, which can then be accessed straight away by the CPU for use in the flashed code on the microcontroller.
+For further details refer to this link: https://wiki.st.com/stm32mcu/wiki/Getting_started_with_DMA
         </details>
 <br>